 We’ll have a better read on the situation when the next holiday season arrives.

 What we do know is that the prices will eventually go up.
-Looking at Rise of the Resistance over in Disneyland, the maximum price for the ride is $25 and it still sells out.
-Disney has since decided to raise the price on ROTR in Hollywood Studios, and guest are still paying for it.
-Who knows, they may even be able to charge as much as $30 for it there too.
+Looking at Rise of the Resistance in both Disney World and Disneyland.
+The maximum price for the ride is $25 and it still sells out.
+Disney has since decided to raise the price of ROTR in Hollywood Studios, and guests are still paying for it.
+Who knows, they may even be able to charge as much as $30 for it there at some point.

 Selling Out & Hardest to Get